barrettotte/mech-mouse-jiggler/README.md

 A very impractical and stupid mouse jiggler using a crank mechanism, 12V DC motor, and a PWM circuit.

-This project was made to get better with CAD in Fusion360 and learn how to make PCBs in KiCad.
+## Purpose

+I wanted a basic project with some gears, a mechanical movement, and a DC motor.
+So this was the simplest thing I could think of; Move a mouse back and forth.

+The mechanical movement and gears gave me more experience with components/joints in Fusion 360.
+I also took the opportunity to learn KiCad and design a PCB for my basic PWM circuit.

+## PWM Circuit

+TODO: picture of schematic

 TODO: picture of prototype circuit

-TODO: picture of schematic, PCB layout, and 3D PCB
+TODO: picture of PCB layout, and 3D PCB

 TODO: picture of PCB blank

 TODO: picture of PCB assembled

 TODO: picture of PCB mounted

+## Finished Project

+Definitely not perfect and I kept finding flaws.
+But, it was good enough for the project scope I made.

 TODO: pictures of overall project